-However, a problem arises with creating the non-conformist main character that most readers long to imitate.
-The author’s source of people to draw from for modeling these characters is often limited.
-If this character is based on authors’ own desire to dissent, they will simply repeatedly write the same “unique” character until this literary personality becomes predictable.
-Authors are not immune to the tendency to exclude maverick acquaintances who do not conform to their “norms” (even if the norms are not those shared by Asch’s 76% who respond to peer pressure).
+However, a problem arises with creating the non-conformist hero that most readers admire.
+Authors are not immune to the tendency to exclude maverick acquaintances who do not conform to their own “norms.”
+The source of people to draw from when modeling the non-conformist is often limited.
+If this character is based on authors’ own desire to dissent, they will simply write the same “unique” character repeatedly until this literary personality becomes predictable.

 As much as any other group, those that record stories for the generations need to see the value of dissent in real life.
 Sociologist Erikson saw deviants as part of a healthy society, and curiously enough he quotes Aldous Huxley (author of Brave New World) to support this view.

 Now tidiness is undeniably good – but a good of which it is easily possible to have too much and at too high a price… The good life can only be lived in a society in which tidiness is preached and practised, but not too fanatically, and where efficiency is always haloed, as it were, by a tolerated margin of mess– even nourishing this society.

 Just as this quote notes that tidiness can be an unbearable burden when taken too far, the writer must balance the disagreeable traits of the non-conforming hero with value that they bring.
 A person who almost never imitates the actions of others is probably just too obnoxious to be likable.
 This balance has to be woven through out the story creating a type of inconsistent non-conformist.
 One who sometimes says the sky is normally red when they know perfectly well that’s not true.
 However, being honest enough to admit faults is what keeps the character from losing the empathy of the reader.
 That is the very strength of the non-conforming hero.